Are Lawsuit Settlements Taxable?

 IRS Lawsuit Settlement Rules

-The IRS has four basic rules that dictate the taxation of litigation settlements or judgments, according to Solomon:
+The IRS has four basic rules that dictate the taxation of litigation settlements or judgments.

 Tax agreements.
-You and the defendant may agree to allocate portions of a settlement among different kinds of damages when some are taxable and others are not.
-“For example, if you claim that the defendant failed to reimburse you for a business trip, there is a high chance the court will consider several things before settlement.
-The easiest way to save money on taxes is for the plaintiff and defendant to agree on tax treatment, “ Such agreements aren’t binding on the IRS or the courts in later tax disputes, however, and may be ignored.
+You and the defendant (the person you’re suing) could agree to allocate portions of a settlement to different categories of damages when some are taxable and others aren't.
+Such agreements aren’t binding on the IRS or the courts in later tax disputes, and could be ignored.
+But they’re usually honored.

-Punitive damages are taxable.
-Case in point: Suppose you were involved in a car accident and suffered injuries.
+Punitive damages.
+Suppose you were involved in a car accident and suffered injuries.
 You are awarded $60,000 in compensatory damages and $6 million in punitive damages.
-“Although the compensatory damages are tax-free, punitive damages are fully taxable,” says Solomon.
+The compensatory damages are tax-free, but the punitive damages are fully taxable.

 Rules for Plaintiffs vs. Defendants